 It just happens seven times a year that the Vienna Boys Choir joins up with the Spanish Riding School.
-In May, they will stage their exceptional program ‘A Tribute to Vienna’ twice in the grand baroque winter riding hall.
+In the 2020 season, they will stage their exceptional program ‘A Tribute to Vienna’ twice in the grand baroque winter riding hall.

 Find out more about ‘A Tribute to Vienna‘ and how to get tickets.

 You may know the Musikverein’s Golden Hall from the Vienna New Year’s Concert that is broadcast worldwide each year.
 May will get you the opportunity to experience top quality concerts there, along with other local music fans.
 You can choose between harmonious Haydn/Shostakovich/Weill and Mahler’s Ascension Symphony with powerful vocal soloists and a choir.

 26th Wine Tour At The Danube

 On the first weekend this month, wine lovers from across Austria will flock to the Danube valley near Krems and adjacent wine growing areas.
 For the 26th time, 36 top local vintners of this famous wine region will open their wine cellar doors and fresh wine bottles to share their treasures and wine growing knowledge.
 Simply get a ‘Tour-de-Vin button’ for EUR 25 at any participating winery, which entitles you to wine tastings across all wineries.
 In addition you can participate at various events, from vineyard hikes to a champagne workshop (with English explanations).

 Location: various vintners, see details in the Tour-de-Vin pass (2020 version to be publicised by January 2020)